New West 108

 “The Mahābhārata as National History and Allegory in Modern Tales of Abhimanyu,” Bulletin of the School of Oriental and African Studies 71:2 (June 2008): 255-277.

-Curator, “The Ramlila in Pandit Radheshyam’s Bareilly (and other venues, big and small),” [exhibit with photography and material objects], The Chatham County Public Library, Pittsboro, August 25-October 31, 2015.
+Curator, “The Ramlila in Pandit Radheshyam’s Bareilly (and other venues, big and small)” [multi-media exhibit]; Annual Conference on South Asia, Madison, WI; October 18, 2014; and The Chatham County Library, Pittsboro, NC; August 25-October 31, 2015.